VigneshRamasamy1990/BQGCPAtlas/collectionchangestreamtogcppubsub/README.md

-## Steps to Run Application
-    1. Follow the common readme file to install all the required softwares
-    2. Update all required feilds in the .env file with the respective details of your's
-    3. Open the terminal in the respective project folder and give "python main.py"

  ## Step 1: Set Up Google Cloud Project and Enable Pub/Sub
   If you haven't already, sign in to your Google Cloud Console.

   Create a new Google Cloud project or select an existing one where you want to create the Pub/Sub resources.